 Rid yourself of actions that waste your time, energy, and talents, while at the same time receiving the proper rest and time for reflection.
-Once reaching the next step of action, you will see with more clarity, think more soundly, and feel more in touch with your purpose, goals, and expectations.
+Once reaching the next step of action, you will see with more clarity, think more soundly, and feel more in touch with your current purpose, goals, and expectations.
 Become dedicated and maintain the habit of doing what needs to be done.
 Get things done with this simple and effective method called Simpleology.

 Keep movement under your feet, a good word on the tip of your tongue, the achievement of your goals on the top of your head, courage in the pit of your gut, and what you love in the center of your heart.
 Then you will be happy travelling along the path toward your goals.